-South Sudan should be a country full of hope almost six years after gaining independence.
+South Sudan should be a country full of hope more than six years after gaining independence.
 Instead, it’s now in the grip of a massive humanitarian crisis.

 Political conflict, compounded by economic woes and drought, has caused massive displacement, raging violence and dire food shortages.
-Over 5.1 million people are in need of aid, and 4.8 million are facing hunger.
-Due to economic collapse and three years of poor agricultural conditions, areas of South Sudan are now experiencing famine.
+Seven million people — more than 60 percent of the population — are in need of aid and at risk of going hungry by June 2018.

-The people of this young country need our help, and among the world’s other crises, we must not forget them.
-We are working on the ground to reach families who are struggling to survive — but our lifesaving work starts with you.
+The people of this young country need our help, and among the world’s other emergencies, we must not forget them.
+We are working on the ground to reach families who are struggling to survive in South Sudan — but our lifesaving work starts with you.

-Learn more about this complex crisis and get the latest of our South Sudan news below.
+Learn more about this complex crisis and get the latest on the situation in South Sudan below.
 Plus, find out how you can help.

-Follow @mercycorps on Twitter for regular updates on South Sudan.
+Follow @mercycorps on Twitter for regular updates on the crisis in South Sudan.

 When did the crisis start?